 What is a CCJ

-Below we explain what this register is, who uses it and what you might need to know if you find yourself on it.
+Below we explain this register, who uses it, and what you might need to know if you find yourself on it.

 What is the CCJ Register?